noahehall/theBookOfNoah/architecture/rdbms_database_design.md

       - `physical data independence`
          - refers to the immunity of the internal model to changes in the physical model
          - i.e. the `logical schema` stays unchanged even though changes are made to the file organization/storage structures/storage devices/indexing strategy
+   - `insertion anomaly`
+      - occurs when you are innserting inconsisten information into a table
+   - `update anomaly`
+      - changing existing information incorrectly
+   - `deletion anomaly`
+      - occurs when you delete a record that kmay contain attributes that shouldnt be deleted -

 # fundamental concepts

 ## database types
    - based on data model
       - relational (e.g. mysql)